sangupta/httpd/README.md

         -nc, --noCache
             Return all files with a no-cache header for browsers.
 Default is false.

+        -ndl, --noDirList
+            Do not show directory listing

+        -ni, --noIndex
+            Do not show index page by default

         -nl, --noLogs
             Do not show any logs when serving request